blakmagjick/BooksomBuddies-Flask/README.md

 ## Stretch Goals
 [ ] Book recommendations by genre \
 [ ] What I Want to Read Next section \
+[ ] Leave notes on books, that only user can see \
 [ ] Add books to a Wishlist \
 [ ] Optimize viewing for mobile \
 [ ] Dark/Light mode